-Shoulder arthroscopy is a very usual surgical practice that allows the surgeons to repair shoulder joint injuries with fewer invasions.
-For people who like to lift weights, the athletes, the fitness enthusiasts, a question may arise in their head after the surgery, and that is: Is it still possible to lift the heavy weights, once the shoulder arthroscopy has been performed?
+Shoulder arthroscopy is a very common surgical practice that allows surgeons to repair shoulder joint injuries with fewer invasions.
+For people who like to lift weights, the athletes, the fitness enthusiasts, a question may arise in their heads after the surgery, and that is: Is it still possible to lift heavy weights once the shoulder arthroscopy has been performed?
 Long Way.
-The answer, a short one, is yes — albeit with caution and a well-considered strategy one can.
+The answer, a short one, is yes — albeit with caution and a well-considered strategy, one can.
 This article is set to uncover the most critical facts one should keep in mind when returning to heavy lifting after arthroscopy surgery has been completed.

 Understanding Shoulder Arthroscopy: What Happens During Surgery?

-Shoulder arthroscopy is a mini-invasive procedure where a tiny camera (arthroscope) and small surgical tools are used to repair damaged tissues in the shoulder joint.
-The most common are the following problems that are seen by operational treatment of arthroscopy:
+Shoulder arthroscopy is a minimally invasive procedure where a tiny camera (arthroscope) and small surgical tools are used to repair damaged tissues in the shoulder joint.
+The most common problems that are seen with the operational treatment of arthroscopy:

 Rotator cuff tears